 Trouble with swallowing.
 And a lump in her throat that just won't go away.
 Philip, her colleague and all-time "lover in mind", has recommended a colour therapist for her because of this.
 And Cheryl Glickman, in her early 40s and single, will go there for his sake.
 Even if it eventually turns out that Philip, who is over 60, loves someone else.
 And – this someone else is only 16 years old.
 One day Clee, the just 20-year-old daughter of her bos, moves in with Cheryl.
 Clee mainly hangs out: she likes TV, crisps and Diet Coke.
 At first it is said that she will only stay for a few days.
 But then she spreads into Cheryl's life with relish and violence.
 She turns upside down what was supposed to be orderly and contained in systems.
 In both their worlds, everything is suddenly possible: any world.
 And every role in it.

-Together with the actresses Maja Beckmann and Anna Drexler, the singer Brandy Butler and the video artist Rebecca Meining, Christopher Rüping brings Miranda July's first novel – the mouthpiece of modern city dwellers, their sensitivities and (sexual) neuroses – to the stage.
+Together with the actresses Maja Beckmann and Anna Drexler, the singer Brandy Butler and the video artist Anna Marienfeld, Christopher Rüping brings Miranda July's first novel – the mouthpiece of modern city dwellers, their sensitivities and (sexual) neuroses – to the stage.
 "Every line is a surprise: the way Miranda July writes about men and women is cutting-edge and simply takes your breath away," wrote Der Spiegel about The First Bad Man, which the Guardian newspaper chose – alongside Tolstoy's Anna Karenina – as one of the ten most haunting romance novels.

 Based on the book: